 I became fascinated with coffee, the different processes, I wanted to understand why coffees from different countries and regions could taste so different.
 There weren’t a lot of educational books about coffee back then.
 I bought all of Ken Davids' books, Michael Sivetz, Mark Pendergrast etc. I read whatever I could find.

-We returned back home to Toronto in 2006 to start a family and open a new cafe business.
+I returned back home to Toronto in 2006 and opened a new cafe business.
 I opened the first Crema Coffee location in 2007 in the Junction neighbourhood.
 I opened 3 more over the next 3 years.

 In 2013 I co-founded and co-owned another roasting company called Propeller and was actively involved in the company winning Micro-Roaster of the Year in 2016.